wilson-crawford/hello-world/README.md

 Hi Humans!

-Wilson is here and I enjoy progrmmig computers.
+Wilson is here and I enjoy programming computers.

 Adding some changes for a commit.